 nochloritemax=2 μm*2 μm*0.08 μm*chlorite weight fraction.
 (3)

 HCF is the highest common factor between nosmectitemax, noillitemax and nochloritemax.
 The number of smectite (nosmectite), illite (noillite), and chlorite (nochlorite) platelets in each model is determined as (nosmectitemax/HCF), (noillitemax/HCF) and (nochloritemax/HCF) respectively.
-The number bedding layers in each model (nobeds) is determined as the highest common factor between nosmectite, noillite, and nochlorite.
+The number of bedding layers in each model (nobeds) is determined as the highest common factor between nosmectite, noillite, and nochlorite.
 The minimum value of nobeds is three.
 The number of smectite (nosmectitebed), illite (noillitebed), and chlorite (nochloritebed) platelets in each bedding layer is calculated as (nosmectite/nobeds), (noillite/ nobeds), and (nochlorite/ nobeds) respectively.
 Each bedding layer is modeled with nosmectitebed smectite platelets, noillitebed illite platelets, and nochloritebed chlorite platelets, distributed randomly with intrabed pore throats of diameter ε between platelets.

 The thickness of each bed (Tbed) is equal to the thickness of the largest platelet in the bed.
 For our heterogenous mudstone models NM1 and NM2, the thickest platelets are illite platelets, thus Tbed = 0.1 μm.
 Each cuboidal bedding layer is initialized with nosmectiteinitial smectite platelets, where nosmectiteinitial is determined as,